The reasons why your accommodation might be unsuitable for you and your family and what you can do about it

 - Report issues like leaks, structural problems, or signs of dampness to the landlord right away

-If a tenant reports mould or damp and it's not their fault, the landlord should arrange repairs promptly.
+If a tenant reports mould or damp and it's not their fault, the landlord should arrange repairs ASAP.

 If a landlord doesn’t address the problem, tenants can: